PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Components of PoLyScriber

 \subsubsection{Transcriber Learning Objective}

-A combined CTC and sequence-to-sequence (S2S) objective is conducted for the transcriber pre-training as shown below:
+A combined CTC and sequence-to-sequence objective is conducted for the transcriber pre-training as shown below:

 where $\alpha \in [0,1]$, $R$ is the ground-truth lyrical token sequence.
 The transcriber decoder are followed by a linear projection and softmax layers, that converts the decoder output $O$ into a posterior probability distribution of the predicted lyrical token sequence $G_{s2s}$.
-The S2S loss is the cross-entropy of $R$ and $G_{s2s}$.
+The sequence-to-sequence (S2S) loss is the cross-entropy of ground-truth lyrical token sequence $R$ and its corresponding predicted lyrical token sequence $G_{s2s}$.
 Also, a linear transform is applied on $H$ to obtain the token posterior distribution $G_{ctc}$.
 CTC loss is computed between $G_{ctc}$ and $R$~\cite{nakatani2019improving}.